vmware-tanzu-labs/tanzu-validated-solutions/src/reference-designs/tko-on-vsphere-with-tanzu.md

 ## vSphere with Tanzu Architecture

-The following diagram shows the high-level architecture of vSphere with Tanzu.
+The following diagram shows a high-level architecture of vSphere with Tanzu.

 ![Diagram of vSphere with Tanzu Architecture](img/tko-on-vsphere-with-tanzu/tko-vwt03.png)

-The Supervisor Cluster consists of the following:
+The Supervisor Cluster consists of the following components:

-*   **Kubernetes control plane VM:** Three Kubernetes control plane VMs in total are created on the hosts that are part of the Supervisor Cluster.
+*   **Kubernetes control plane VM:** Three Kubernetes control plane VMs in total are created on the hosts that are part of the Supervisor cluster.
 The three control plane VMs are load-balanced as each one of them has its own IP address.

-*   **Cluster API and Tanzu Kubernetes Grid Service:** These are modules that run on the Supervisor Cluster and enable the provisioning and management of Tanzu Kubernetes clusters.
+*   **Cluster API and Tanzu Kubernetes Grid Service:** These modules run on the Supervisor cluster and enable the provisioning and management of Tanzu Kubernetes clusters.

-The following diagram shows the general architecture of the Supervisor Cluster.
+The following diagram shows the general architecture of the Supervisor cluster.

 ![Diagram of Supervisor Cluster Architecture](img/tko-on-vsphere-with-tanzu/tko-vwt04.jpg)

-After a Supervisor Cluster is created, the vSphere administrator creates vSphere namespaces.
-When initially created, vSphere namespaces have unlimited resources within the Supervisor Cluster.
-The vSphere administrator defines the limits for CPU, memory, and storage, as well as the number of Kubernetes objects such as deployments, replica sets, persistent volumes, etc. that can run within the namespace.
+After a Supervisor cluster is created, the vSphere administrator creates vSphere namespaces.
+When initially created, vSphere namespaces have unlimited resources within the Supervisor cluster.
+The vSphere administrator defines the limits for CPU, memory, and storage, as well as the number of Kubernetes objects such as deployments, replica sets, persistent volumes, and so on. that can run within the namespace.
 These limits are configured for each vSphere namespace.

-For the maximum supported number, see the **vSphere with Tanzu [Configuration Maximums](https://configmax.esp.vmware.com/guest?vmwareproduct=vSphere&release=vSphere%208.0&categories=1-0,70-58,71-0)** guide.
+For more information about the maximum supported number, see the **vSphere with Tanzu [Configuration Maximums](https://configmax.esp.vmware.com/guest?vmwareproduct=vSphere&release=vSphere%208.0&categories=1-0,70-58,71-0)** guide.

 ![vSphere Namespace](img/tko-on-vsphere-with-tanzu/tko-vwt05.png)